The businessman parked his car to walk over to the man he’d observed living under the tree in the park for most of the year.

 “Consider, merely, that man and his machines are as natural as a toucan in the Amazon, squeezed from the void by trillions of forces for billions of years.
 With a fast-enough camera, which of course, only God possesses, one could watch electric cars sprout from the sea as miraculously as though one were to turn around and see little houses inside a petri dish.
 This too is speculation, guess work, though the fossil record argues that it is not.
 The point is it all came from dirt and water and sunlight.

 “Man’s original sin, and thus, the sin of the world was his self-awareness.
 The greater the self-awareness which is not met by an equally strong center, the greater the suffering, the greater the orbit of his search.
 And search he must, but he shall never find.
-That is, if anything, the only discovery which awaits him—that knowledge is a phantom and progress, in the material sense, an allusion.
+That is, if anything, the only discovery which awaits him—that knowledge is a phantom and progress, in the material sense, an illusion.
 We aren’t going anywhere.
 Have you noticed?
 If anything, the only progress is the progress of personal character.
 But this is the mystery, this is the beauty.

 “The discovery can come only precisely when it will come.
 Man must learn what all yaysayers ultimately learn–to make it all up and live with the consequences.